Uberspace/lab/source/guide_libreoffice.rst

 Prerequisites
 =============

-`LibreOffice Online`_ is only an editor.
-To store the files and provide access to them you must have WOPI host or a WebDAV server running.
+`LibreOffice Online`_ is only an editor, and it is meant to be integrated into other web applications.
+To store the files and provide web access to them you must have a WOPI host running.
 For example, :lab:`Nextcloud <guide_nextcloud>` with the Collabora app and :lab:`Seafile <guide_seafile>` Professional Edition integrate LibreOffice Online via WOPI.
 A list of integrations can be found at the `CODE`_ website.

-For this guide, WebDAV was not tested.
 It is assumed that you use a WOPI host accessible at ``cloud.example.org``.

 Setup the domain where your office installation will be accessible.